segment-boneyard/metrics/Readme.md

   });
 ```

-that you can use to update dashboards,
+This code calculates revenue and support metrics that can then be graphed onto a dashboard, like [Geckoboard](https://geckoboard.com):

 ![](https://f.cloud.github.com/assets/658544/2361169/09325510-a62e-11e3-8f49-e327e89595cd.png)